carlaiau/haven-protocol-supply-summary/README.md

 ## Server
 Pretty gross.
 Express app that is downloading the source of the <a href="https://explorer.havenprotocol.org/supply">block explorer</a> and parsing out the table of supply data.

-Hosted on EC2, nano instance.
-Hopefully it doesn't blow up.
+Hosted on EC2, sitting behind nginx caching every minute to prevent continual scraping of explorer.

 ## Future Plans
 Work with haven core team on a more refined version, with historical/graphs that actually runs from the blockchain itself rather than sraping.